penrose/penrose/CONTRIBUTING.md

 ## Prerequisites

+If you're using [Nix][] (with [flakes][] enabled) and [direnv][], you can skip this whole section, because the `flake.nix` file at the root of this repo contains everything you need and will automatically activate once you enter your clone of this repository and run `direnv allow`.

-Be sure you have these tools installed:
+Otherwise, be sure you have these tools installed:

 - [Git][]